CantoroMC/xdg-xmenu/README.md

       Icon size.
 Default is 24.

   -t terminal
       Terminal emulator to use.
-Default is xterm.
+Default is st.
 ```

 To use it, you can redirect the output to a file and then feed it to `xmenu` by